 Petty theft will typically be charged as a misdemeanor.
 For many years, if you had multiple petty theft charges, it could elevate the charge to a felony.
 Now, prosecutors are much more reasonable, as far as how they file and resolve the case.
 In California, law enforcement, judges, and prosecutors have really gone away from the hardline approach.
 There are now diversionary programs available, lesser charges can be argued for, and they are much more open minded.
 The legislature and public have spoken.

-Can’t I Just Pay For The Merchandise In My Petty Theft Case And Have The Charges Dropped?
+Can I Pay For The Merchandise To Have Charges Dropped?

 If we don't punish people who take things, then people will continue to take things over and over again.
 Stores lose thousands of dollars to theft-related offenses.
-When you have a petty theft case, you can't just pay for it; you are going to have to get an attorney and defend yourself.
+When you have a petty theft case, you can't just pay for it; you are going to have to get a theft crime attorney and defend yourself.